-However, tooth extraction may be needed in some cases in order to restore appearance and function.
-If there is extensive tooth decay, your dentist in Longmeadow will first determine if root canal therapy can still save your tooth.
+However, dental extractions may be needed in some cases in order to restore appearance and function.
+If there is extensive tooth decay, your Longmeadow, MA dentist will first determine if root canal therapy can still save your tooth.
 During endodontic therapy or root canal, bacteria and decay are removed and the space in the tooth is sanitized and sealed off.
 The remaining structure is then capped over with a dental crown.

-But if the damage is too extensive or the tooth is too weak to support a dental crown, an extraction may be necessary.
+But if the damage is too extensive or the tooth is too weak to support a dental crown, dental extractions may be necessary.

-Other cases when a tooth extraction may be needed:
+Other cases when dental extractions may be needed:

 - When there’s advanced gum disease that can destroy bone and tissues